 - Check Ancestry and Fold3 Military Records

 You may be doing this type of research because you have heard of old stories and you want to just check them out.
-Or you may know very little about them and want to know more.

 I hope that I have made the process a little easier for you and that you understand a bit more about where you can turn to for information.

-I know that you do have to pay for this service but with any hobby you do have to spend a little to get something in return.
+I know that you do have to pay for this service but with any hobby, you do have to spend a little to get something in return.

 We would be doing our family history research injustice if we did not explore all possible options that are available to us.

 Thank You and Please Leave A Comment

+I hope you enjoyed this post explaining U.S. military records.
 If you have any questions or comments then please leave a comment below.

 Please share with family and friends if you think this post will help others by using the social media buttons below.

 6 thoughts on “U. S. Military Records Explained”